-The Golden Coach is coming to the Amsterdam Museum!
+The Golden Coach has arrived at the Amsterdam Museum!
 For the first time since the major restoration that began in 2015, it can be viewed again.
 Amsterdammers donated the Golden Coach to the young Queen Wilhelmina for her inauguration in 1898.
-Soon, the carriage will be on display again in the city where it was made: in Amsterdam.
+Now, the carriage is on display again in the city where it was made: in Amsterdam.
 From June 18, 2021 to February 27, 2022.

 The exhibition is only accessible with an online e-ticket and time slot.
 You can only reserve these via this website, or amsterdammuseum.nl.
 No tickets are sold at the box office due to corona.
 Order your ticket in time to be sure of a date and time that suits you.